 Extraction of the metal from the concentrated ore or enriched ore.
 The metal is extracted from the concentrated ore by the following steps :

-The production of metal from the concentrated ore mainly involves reduction process.
-This can be usually done by two process known as calcination and roasting process.
-The method depends upon the nature of ore.
+The production of metal from concentrated ore mainly involves the reduction process.
+This can be usually done by two processes known as calcination and roasting process.
+The method depends upon the nature of the ore.
 A carbonate ore is converted into oxide by calcination while a sulphide ore is converted into oxide by roasting.
-These two method are discussed briefly as below:
+These two methods are discussed briefly as below:

 (i) To convert carbonates ores into metal oxide.